What is an RV extended warranty?

 Eagle Vision is an industry newcomer, so customers who prefer a well-established company might want to gauge their performance by reading reviews (most of which are positive) on forums.
 Their website lacks organization, which can leave readers overwhelmed.
 It does, however, contain the itemized coverage that prospective customers would want to see before buying.

-The longest-running company in the business, Kentucky-based Good Sam has been around since 1966.
-Like other companies on this list, Good Sam provides listed component policies for motorhomes, fifth wheels, and travel trailers.
+The longest-running company in the business, Kentucky-based Good Sam has been offering all sorts of RV services since 1966.
+Like other companies on this list, the Good Sam Extended Service Plan provides listed component policies for motorhomes, fifth wheels, and travel trailers.

 They also provide service plans for tow vehicles and personal automobiles.
 For RVs, optional coverage is available for tire protection and seals and gaskets.
 Roadside assistance can be purchased separately for any eligible vehicles.